 - examining violence prevention initiatives, working with service providers - health agencies, social services, criminal justice agencies, local government and voluntary sector

-- evaluating the effectiveness of interventions designed to reduce the psychological, social and economic impacts of violence
+- evaluating the effectiveness of interventions designed to reduce the psychological, social and economic impacts of violence and alcohol misuse.

-Distributed Analytics and Information Science Group
+Distributed Analytics and Information Science (DAIS) Group